zeokku/vue-cli-plugin-pug-with-css-modules/readme.md

 ## Edge cases

 Sometimes it's needed to preserve id/class names.
-In this scenario use `--` as a prefix to preserve the name.
+In this scenario use `--` as a prefix (inside of template only) to preserve the original name.

 **ID Example:**